 5. Airedale Terrier

-The Airedale Terrier is the largest of all terrier dogs, which means that you can count on lots of fun and terrier tenacity with this guy.
+The Airedale Terrier is the largest of all terrier dogs, which means that you can count on lots of fun and tenacity.
 But his strength and eagerness to please his master make him an ideal candidate for farm work.
 They are natural ratters, but can also turn their paws to herding and farm protection duties thanks to their loud bark.

 6. German Shepherd